HumphreyCurtis/GuardianCycle/web-application/emergency-services-view/README.md

 Installed using `npm install mqtt`.

 The [mqtt.js](https://www.hivemq.com/blog/mqtt-client-library-mqtt-js/) library was used for the website client to capture MQTT messages.
-I found the documentation for this so difficult I ended up creating my own: [A taste of MQTT in React](https://www.preciouschicken.com/blog/posts/a-taste-of-mqtt-in-react/).
+The documentation for this proved so difficult the GuardianCycle team ended up writing their own guide: [A taste of MQTT in React](https://www.preciouschicken.com/blog/posts/a-taste-of-mqtt-in-react/).

 ### mapbox

 They have an excellent tutorial on using mapbox in React: [Use Mapbox GL JS in a React app](https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/).

-The animated icon was added using another good [tutorial](https://docs.mapbox.com/mapbox-gl-js/example/add-image-animated/).
+The animated icon was added using another useful mapbox tutorial: [Add an animated icon to the map](https://docs.mapbox.com/mapbox-gl-js/example/add-image-animated/).

 ### material-ui